hex-five/multizone-iot-sdk/README.md

 ### Send and receive MQTT messages ###
 ```
 cd ~/multizone-iot-sdk
 ```
-_Note:_ in all the following examples, replace "mzone-47194669" with your randomly generated client id.
+_Note:_ in all the following examples replace "mzone-47194669" with your randomly generated client id.

 Subscribe (receive) to the device topic "zone1" - background process: